beefiroza/GIT-command-Demo/README.md

+Git is a version control system used to track changes in code and collaborate with teams

+# Basic Git Workflow
+Working Directory → Staging Area → Repository

-in this have mentioned most use git command
+In this i have added all the most importand git commands